HFF-Git/LcsNodes-Book/Book-Text.md

 Intended for the node firmware programmer, the LCS runtime library is the main interface to the hardware module.
 The library has methods for node and port configuration, event processing and layout control bus management.
 Most of the LCS bus management, node, port and port data management is performed transparently to the node firmware programmer.
 The library also provides convenience methods to send messages to other nodes and allows for a rich set of callback functions to be registered to act on messages and events.

-The key design objective for the runtime library is to relief the firmware programmer as much as possible from the details of running a firmware inside a hardware module.
+The key design objective for the runtime library is to relief the LCS nodes firmware programmer as much as possible from the details of running a firmware inside a hardware module.
 Rather than implementing the lower layers for storage and message processing at the firmware level, the runtime library will handle most of this processing transparently to the upper firmware layer.
 A small set of intuitive to use and easy to remember functions make up the core library.
 The library communicates back to the firmware layer via a set of defined callbacks.
 Throughout the next chapters, the library will be presented in considerable detail.
 Let's start with the high level view.

 The following figure depicts the overall structure of a LCS hardware module and node.
 At the bottom is the hardware module, which contains the communication interfaces, the controller and the node specific functions.
 The core library offers a set of APIs and callbacks to the node firmware.
 The firmware programmer can perform functions such as sending a message or accessing a node attribute through the APIs provided.
 The library in turn communicates with the firmware solely via registered callbacks.